Compressibility Barriers to Neighborhood-Preserving Data Visualizations: Preservation in General Metric Spaces

 We can quantify the difficulty of $\alpha$-preservation dimension in terms of clique partitions of the input graph $G$.

 \begin{lemma} For all $G = (V,E) \in \Gn$, and all $\alpha\in (0,2) $,\footnote{We use the convention that the maximum of an empty set in \(\mathbb{R}\) is \(-\infty\).}

-\end{lemma} Before proving this, it is instructive to understand the significance of the ratio: it captures our intuition of large packing (numerator) in a small space (denominator).
+\end{lemma} Before proving this, it is instructive to understand the significance of the ratio: it captures our intuition that large packings (numerator) in a small space (denominator) are difficult to embed.
 Consider the aforementioned star graph, which has a \(\Omega(n)\)-sized clique partition and \(O(1)\) diameter, recovering the expected \(\log(n)\)-lower bound.
 In contrast, the cycle graph–––which can clearly be \((\alpha < 2)\)-preserved in constant-dimensional \(\ell_1\) space–––has both \(\Omega(n)\)-sized clique partition and diameter, relaxing our lower bound to accommodate this case.

 \begin{proof} Let \(f_G: V\to\X^n\) be an \(\alpha\)-preservation of \(G\) into some target metric \((\X,\rho)\) with neighbor threshold $r>0$ (see Definition \ref{def:preserve}).
 Note that such a map always exists (see Observation \ref{obs:trivial_UB}).
 Now for any $U \subseteq V$, let $G':=G|_{U}$ be a vertex-induced subgraph.
 Without loss of generality, assume $G'$ has finite diameter (otherwise the bound is trivially true).
 We proceed via a covering argument.